sthewissen/Xamarin.Forms.DebugRainbows/README.md

 https://www.nuget.org/packages/Xamarin.Forms.DebugRainbows

-Install this package into your shared project.
-There is no need to install it in your platform specific projects.
+Install this package into your shared project and your platform specific projects.
 After that you're good to go!
 Simply add the namespace declaration and set the `ShowColors` or `ShowGrid` attached property to `true`!

 ### XAML UI